magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/authentication.md

 ## Login with a Refresh Token

 Login with a refresh token allows users to maintain their session without repeatedly entering login credentials.

-Once authenticated, CSP issues a refresh token that the client can use to extend the session or login again.
+Once authenticated, CSP issues a refresh token that the client can retrieve and store to extend the session or login again.
 This method improves user convenience and security by managing sessions in the background.

 ### How It Works